-To Be More Emotionally Stable, Drop These 5 Mental Habits
+To Be More Emotionally Stable, Break These 5 Bad Habits

 It’s a common belief that some people are just highly emotional by nature while others have a more stoic and balanced temperament.